KxSystems/docs/docs/kb/filesystemTestByNano.md

 kdb+ also supports **tiering**.
 For tiered data architectures (e.g., hot, mid, cold tiers), a hybrid approach is advisable.

    * **Hot tier**: Data is frequently queried and often resides in the page cache.
 For this tier, a read-optimized file system like ext4 or XFS is effective.
    * **Mid/Cold Tier**: Data is queried less often, meaning reads are more likely to come directly from storage.
-In this scenario, ZFS's strong random read performance from disk provides a distinct advantage.
+In this scenario, ZFS's strong random read performance from storage provides a distinct advantage.

 **Disclaimer**: These guidelines are specific to the tested hardware and workloads.
 We strongly encourage readers to perform their own benchmarks that reflect their specific application profiles.
 To facilitate this, the benchmarking suite used in this study is [included with the KX Nano codebase](https://github.com/KxSystems/nano/tree/master/scripts/fsBenchmark), available on GitHub.